ibm-cloud-docs/billing-usage/viewing_usage.md

 You can programmatically view your usage by calling the [{{site.data.keyword.cloud_notm}} Usage Reports API](/apidocs/metering-reporting?code=python#get-account-usage).
 You can base the query in your API call on an account, org, resource group, or resource instance.

-The following examples show queries that you can use to view account level usage:
+The following examples show queries that you can use to view account-level usage:

 ```bash
 curl -X GET -H "Authorization: {iam_token}" -H "Accept: application/json" "{base_url}/v4/accounts/{account_id}/usage/{billingmonth}"